tomeshnet/prototype-cjdns-pi/README.md

 The following instructions will help you set up an encrypted mesh network on Raspberry Pi's.
 It takes about 15 minutes to set up a node with the Pi 3.
 Obviously, to have a mesh you will need more than one node.

+This software stack will also support hardware (desktops, laptops and boards) running Debian, Raspbian or [Armbian](https://www.armbian.com/), with the `amd64 / x86_64`, `i386 / x86`, `armhf`, `arm64 / aarch64`, `armv6` and `armv7`.
+This should cover almost all modern computers.

+If your board came with its own OS that isn't an up-to-date Debian or Raspbian, check if there is an Armbian OS for it and flash that on it instead.

-The software also supports Debian running on x86 and x64 boards, and many board that run [Armbian](https://www.armbian.com/) (such as many models of Orange Pi hardware family).
-The same installation steps can be followed, except you would flash the SD card with Armbian instead of Raspbian or have Debian installed onto the computer.
-See [Hardware Table](#hardware-table) for the full list of supported hardware and check for board specific installation details in our [Frequently Asked Questions](./docs/FAQ.md).
+The same installation steps can be followed for these non-RPi devices, except you would flash the SD card with Armbian instead of Raspbian or have Debian installed onto the computer.
+See [Hardware Table](#hardware-table) for the full list of tested hardware and check for board specific installation details in our [Frequently Asked Questions](./docs/FAQ.md).

 ## Set Up